-You'll also have to pay for any additional users you put on your account.
-And since accounting software is only helpful if your employees know how to use it, you may need to pay an additional fee to train your employees.
+You’ll also have to pay for any additional users you put on your account.
+And since accounting software is helpful only if your employees know how to use it, you may need to pay an additional fee to train your employees.

 Your accounting software will track your business’s financial performance, so choose carefully.
 Here are a few things to keep in mind.

 Before you invest in accounting software, make sure it integrates with your bank.
 If the software is compatible with your bank account, it will automatically download new transactions, saving you time.

 When you’re evaluating accounting software, consider your business needs first.
 A freelancer with no employees will have different requirements than a multimillion-dollar business, so take your business’s size into consideration.